 Copper is a very versatile colour for decorative hardware.
 While it may seem like it could be difficult to match, there is a variety of different coppers that can complement a multitude of palettes.
 With white cabinetry reigning as the most popular, this gives you a base to work with any colour of copper.

 The rose gold City Lights Oval Knob will shine bright in contrast against the soft white paint.
-Whereas a deep forest green will compliment an antique copper to create a moody, and deep-toned kitchen perfect for industrial or rustic style.
+Whereas a deep forest green cabinet door will compliment an antique copper to create a moody, and deep-toned kitchen perfect for industrial or rustic style.

 Satin copper remains the most flexible in matching paint tones, as its softer finish twins the ever-popular satin brass that we have seen becoming increasingly popular in recent years.
 Whether you’re leaning towards navy blue or grey cabinetry, Satin Copper is a great option for a delicate finish sure to pair well.